hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 * Performance.
 Existing AXFR and IXFR mechanisms have the burden of backwards compatibility with older implementations based on the original specifications in [@RFC1034] and [@RFC1035].
-For example, some older AXFR implementations that have not updated to the guidance in [@RFC5936] have restrictions that mean use of sessions for multiple XFRs, or XFRs of different zones on the same connection, are inefficient or not supported.
+For example, some older AXFR servers don’t support using a TCP connection for multiple AXFR sessions or XFRs of different zones because they have not been updated to follow the guidance in [RFC5836].
 Any implementation of XFR-overTLS is required to implement optimized and interoperable transfers as described in [@RFC5936] e.g. transfer of multiple zones-over-one connection.

 * Performance.
-For IXFR, when there are very high rates of large packet transfers opting to use persistent connections removes the latency introduced by falling back to TCP.
-TODO: More work needed on IXFR performance...
+Current usage of TCP for IXFR is sub-optimal in some cases i.e. connections are frequently closed after a single IXFR.

 * (Security.
 For some network configurations it is not desirable to have port 53 on the secondary open to an untrusted network for the sole purpose of